 “Working within a community sometimes means having to be vulnerable with people; like admitting that ‘it’s OK to not be OK’ and letting yourself lean on others and vice versa.

 “For me, community means being part of something special.
-When communities work together to better a need in their region, it exemplifies their resilience, spirit, team work and inspiring determination.”
+When communities work together to better a need in their region, it exemplifies their resilience, spirit,

 Local Hero Awards